hijodecoche/comprestimator/README.md

 ## About Comprestimator
   This program is part of an experiment to learn how real-world files compress.
 When run on a machine, it feeds every file on the system through five different file compressors to see how well the file compresses and how long it takes the file to compress.

-## Privacy Protection
-Though we do not track or store file names or file locations on your system, we do collect some information that could be used to guess what type of information <i>may</i> exist on your system.
-For this reason, we will not distribute this data to anyone not part of the Comprestimator study.

-Instead of storing file names, comprestimator will store a file's hash value, which is like a unique file fingerprint.
-This fingerprint cannot tell us the name, location, or content of the original file.
-(If you would like to know more about how hash functions work, visit the Wikipedia article on cryptographic hash functions: https://en.wikipedia.org/wiki/Cryptographic_hash_function).
-Besides storing the file's hash, this program will record the file's original size, its compressed size, and the amount of time needed to compress the file.
-All of this information will be stored locally on an SQLite database file.

-### Skip List
-We do not record the names of files processed, nor do we store any of the data that the files contain.
-However, if you have some files that you don't want comprestimator to touch at all, you can enter the file location(s) in `skip_list.txt`.
-See the instructions in "How to run it" to use the skip list.

 ## What you need
 - Download the zip folder with all the necessary tools [here](https://github.com/hijodecoche/comprestimator/raw/master/comprestimator.zip).